MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 ::: moniker range=">=sc-vmm-2019"

 > [!NOTE]
 > Windows Server 2019 onwards, the Network Controller machines must be provided permission to register and modify the SPN in the Active Directory.
-For more details, see [Kerberos with Service Principal Name](/windows-server/networking/sdn/security/kerberos-with-spn).
+For more information, see [Kerberos with Service Principal Name](/windows-server/networking/sdn/security/kerberos-with-spn).

 ::: moniker-end